MicrosoftDocs/customer-insights/ci-docs/data/own-data-lake-storage.md

 - Azure Data Lake Storage accounts must be in the same Azure region that you selected when creating the Customer Insights - Data environment.
 To know the region of the environment, go to **Settings** > **System** > **About**.
 - The Data Lake Storage account must be Gen2.
 Azure Data Lake Gen1 storage accounts are not supported.
 - The Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
-- A container named `customerinsights` has to exist on the storage account.
-Create it before you use your own Data Lake Storage in Customer Insights - Data.
 - The administrator setting up the Customer Insights - Data environment needs the Storage Blob Data Contributor or Storage Blob Data Owner role on the storage account or the `customerinsights` container.
 For more information on assigning permission in a storage account, see [Create a storage account](/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

 ## Connect Customer Insights - Data with your storage account